In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Pat the fish dry with a paper towel; season lightly with salt and pepper.

-Add the fish and cook until lightly browned on the bottom side, 4 to 5 minutes.
-Turn and cook until the flesh is opaque and flaky, 2 to 4 minutes
+In another large frying pan, warm 2 to 3 teaspoons oil over medium-high heat until hot but not smoking.
+Add the fish cook until lightly browned on the bottom side, 4 to 5 minutes.
+Turn and cook until the flesh is opaque and flaky, 2 to 4 minutes.

 Transfer the fish and zucchini to individual plates.
 Top the fish with the peperonata, garnish with as much of the remaining dill as you like, and serve.